Ridgeland, MS Earlobe Repair with Faces PLLC

 To have earlobe repair surgery, you will need to be in good overall health and preferably be a non-smoker.
 If you have a history of excessive or keloid scarring, earlobe repair may not be the right choice for you.
 We’ll let you know whether or not you’re a good candidate for scar revision after examining your skin and reviewing your medical history.

-During your consultation, our doctors will show you “before and after” photos to help you develop realistic expectations for this procedure.
+During your consultation, we will show you “before and after” photos to help you develop realistic expectations for this procedure.
 You’ll also be invited to discuss any concerns you have about earlobe surgery.

 Recovering from Earlobe Surgery